"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-Now that we have obtained the required background knowledge, we can finally present quantum theory.
-This theory provides the correct fundamental mathematical framework for most of known physics, with the notable exception of gravity.
+Now that we have obtained the required mathematical tools, we can finally present quantum theory!
+This theory provides the correct fundamental framework for virtually all of known physics.
 We will see that its fundamental ingredients are Hilbert spaces with states and operators.
 These universal ingredients are then used to create particular models describing specific physical systems.